sqliao2019/two-species-cross-feeding-model/README.md

 This repository contains the MATLAB source code used to generate the modeling results presented in Fig. 2b and Fig. 2d–g of the manuscript:

-**Interaction Topology Underpins the Resilience of Microbial Mutualism**
+**Probing the Stability Landscape of a Synthetic Cross-Feeding Microbial Mutualism**

 The code implements a reduced model of a two-species cross-feeding community and generates the vector field, perturbation trajectories, landscape representations, and bifurcation diagrams described in the manuscript.